Hussman Strategic Advisors Inc. Makes New $326,000 Investment in Vericel Co. (NASDAQ:VCEL)

-Hussman Strategic Advisors Inc. bought a new position in Vericel Co.
-(NASDAQ:VCEL) in the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The firm bought 6,200 shares of the biotechnology company’s stock, valued at approximately $326,000.
+Hussman Strategic Advisors Inc. purchased a new position in shares of Vericel Co.
+(NASDAQ:VCEL) in the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm purchased 6,200 shares of the biotechnology company’s stock, valued at approximately $326,000.

-Several other institutional investors and hedge funds have also recently made changes to their positions in the business.
-MAI Capital Management boosted its holdings in shares of Vericel by 1.5% in the second quarter.
-MAI Capital Management now owns 13,885 shares of the biotechnology company’s stock worth $729,000 after buying an additional 210 shares during the period.
-Texas Permanent School Fund boosted its holdings in shares of Vericel by 0.6% during the second quarter.
-Texas Permanent School Fund now owns 34,546 shares of the biotechnology company’s stock worth $1,814,000 after purchasing an additional 213 shares during the period.
-Hanseatic Management Services Inc. boosted its holdings in shares of Vericel by 3.3% during the second quarter.
-Hanseatic Management Services Inc. now owns 12,546 shares of the biotechnology company’s stock worth $659,000 after purchasing an additional 405 shares during the period.
-Cambridge Investment Research Advisors Inc. boosted its holdings in shares of Vericel by 2.0% during the first quarter.
-Cambridge Investment Research Advisors Inc. now owns 21,428 shares of the biotechnology company’s stock worth $1,190,000 after purchasing an additional 415 shares during the period.
-Finally, Sowell Financial Services LLC acquired a new stake in shares of Vericel during the first quarter worth approximately $29,000.
-Institutional investors own 99.88% of the company’s stock.
+Several other hedge funds also recently bought and sold shares of VCEL.
+Sowell Financial Services LLC acquired a new stake in shares of Vericel during the first quarter worth approximately $29,000.
+Captrust Financial Advisors acquired a new stake in shares of Vericel during the first quarter worth approximately $36,000.
+Advisors Asset Management Inc. acquired a new stake in shares of Vericel during the second quarter worth approximately $150,000.
+E Fund Management Co.
+Ltd. acquired a new stake in shares of Vericel during the first quarter worth approximately $165,000.
+Finally, USA Financial Portformulas Corp acquired a new stake in shares of Vericel during the first quarter worth approximately $203,000.
+Institutional investors and hedge funds own 99.88% of the company’s stock.

+VCEL has been the subject of several research reports.
+Oppenheimer restated a “hold” rating on shares of Vericel in a report on Wednesday, June 30th.
+HC Wainwright lifted their target price on shares of Vericel from $60.00 to $65.00 and gave the company a “buy” rating in a research note on Thursday, May 6th.
+TheStreet cut shares of Vericel from a “b-” rating to a “c+” rating in a research note on Wednesday, May 12th.
+Zacks Investment Research upgraded shares of Vericel from a “sell” rating to a “hold” rating in a research note on Tuesday, August 10th.
+Finally, SVB Leerink reduced their target price on shares of Vericel from $67.00 to $62.00 and set an “outperform” rating for the company in a research note on Thursday, August 5th.
+Two analysts have rated the stock with a hold rating and six have issued a buy rating to the company’s stock.
+The stock currently has an average rating of “Buy” and an average price target of $49.50.

+Vericel (NASDAQ:VCEL) last announced its earnings results on Tuesday, August 3rd.
+The biotechnology company reported ($0.08) earnings per share (EPS) for the quarter, hitting the Zacks’ consensus estimate of ($0.08).
+Vericel had a net margin of 5.78% and a return on equity of 6.49%.
+The business had revenue of $39.52 million for the quarter, compared to analyst estimates of $36.78 million.
+During the same quarter in the previous year, the firm posted ($0.18) earnings per share.
+Vericel’s revenue was up 97.5% compared to the same quarter last year.
+Analysts expect that Vericel Co. will post 0.06 earnings per share for the current fiscal year.

-In related news, VP Sean C. Flynn sold 10,000 shares of the business’s stock in a transaction on Thursday, July 15th.
+In other Vericel news, VP Sean C. Flynn sold 2,800 shares of the business’s stock in a transaction on Wednesday, July 21st.
+The shares were sold at an average price of $55.01, for a total value of $154,028.00.
+The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Also, VP Sean C. Flynn sold 10,000 shares of the business’s stock in a transaction on Thursday, July 15th.
 The shares were sold at an average price of $51.18, for a total transaction of $511,800.00.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, VP Sean C. Flynn sold 2,800 shares of the business’s stock in a transaction on Wednesday, July 21st.
-The stock was sold at an average price of $55.01, for a total transaction of $154,028.00.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 32,800 shares of company stock worth $1,736,628.
-Insiders own 4.60% of the company’s stock.
+Insiders have sold 32,800 shares of company stock worth $1,736,628 in the last ninety days.
+4.60% of the stock is currently owned by insiders.

-Vericel (NASDAQ:VCEL) last released its quarterly earnings results on Tuesday, August 3rd.
-The biotechnology company reported ($0.08) EPS for the quarter, meeting the Zacks’ consensus estimate of ($0.08).
-Vericel had a net margin of 5.78% and a return on equity of 6.49%.
-The company had revenue of $39.52 million for the quarter, compared to analyst estimates of $36.78 million.
-During the same quarter last year, the firm posted ($0.18) earnings per share.
-The company’s quarterly revenue was up 97.5% compared to the same quarter last year.
-Analysts expect that Vericel Co. will post 0.06 earnings per share for the current fiscal year.

 Vericel Corp. engages in the research, product development, manufacture, and distribution of patient-specific, expanded cellular therapies for use in the treatment of patients with diseases.
 Its product portfolio includes MACI and Epicel.
 The MACI portfolio is FDA-approved product that applies the process of tissue engineering to grow cells on scaffolds using healthy cartilage tissue from the patient’s own knee.